SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 We will use the output VCF file `/scratch/LINUX-TP/VCF/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.vcf`.
 * Display column 1, 2, 4 and 5 (chromosome, position, polymorphisme, reference)
 * Display the line number followed by the column 1, 2, 4, 5, 6 and 7  (chromosome, position, polymorphisme, reference, calling quality and filter)
+* Display the whole line without `#` (condition : `!/^#/`)
-* Display the line number followed by the column 1, 2, 4, 5, 6 and 7 and at the end, the polymorphism number
+* Display the line number followed by the column 1, 2, 4, 5, 6 and 7  and at the end, the polymorphism number (the header line are automatically removed using a condition)
+* Display the column 1, 2, 4, 5, 6 and 7  only if the line does not start by `#`and the tag PASS is present

 -----------------------

 <a name="practice-8"></a>
 ### Practice 8 : Running the same command with different files successively with `for` loop
+* Go into the directory `LINUX-TP/Data/fastq/pairedTwoIndividusGzippedIrigin` - `cd`
+* List the directory content
+* Run fastq-stats program ( [more](http://manpages.ubuntu.com/manpages/xenial/man1/fastq-stats.1.html)to get the stat about the fastq file `irigin1_1.fastq.gz`
+{% highlight bash %}
+fastq-stats -D irigin1_1.fastq.gz
+{% endhighlight %}
+* use a for loops to run fastq-stats with every fastq file in the directory
+{% highlight bash %}
+for file in *fastq; do
+  fastq-stats -D $file > $file.fastq-stats ;
+done;
+{% endhighlight %}

 -----------------------